Faculty/Staff Wellness

 Be sugar savvy, eat healthier, and feel better!
 Did you know that excess added sugar is linked to diabetes, heart disease, metabolic syndrome, and more?
 Events include an expert panel, a talk with Dr. Robert Lustig, Sugar Savvy Day, and 15-minute staff presentations.

-Be Well at Work Wellness Program is collaborating with Cal Dining, Haas School of Business, School of Public Health, UHS Health Promotion and Tang Health Worker Program, and the Student Nutrition Advocacy Club (SNAC) to help Berkeley become the most sugar savvy university!
+Be Well at Work Wellness Program is collaborating with Cal Dining, Haas School of Business, School of Public Health, UHS Health Promotion Tang Health Worker Program, and the Student Nutrition Advocacy Club (SNAC) to help Berkeley become the most sugar-savvy university!

 Sugar Challenge

-Program was offered Spring 2016 but can be done on paper anytime.
+The program was offered in Spring 2016 but can be done on paper anytime.

 Choose a goal to reduce sugar intake for 21 days.
 During this challenge, you will receive a daily email reminder, educational tools to find added sugar in your diet, and resources to develop new strategies to help you better know how much sugar you are consuming.